 Exceptions to this policy will be made by the Technical Program Chair(s) of the conference only if there is evidence that the no-show occurred because of unanticipated events beyond the control of the authors, and every option available to the authors to present the paper was exhausted.
 The no-show authors may appeal the decision of the Technical Program Chair to the VP-Conferences.

 Author registration: All attendees, including presenters, must pay for the correct registration category.
-Each paper needs to be covered by a full registration at a non-student rate by February 13, 2020.
+Each paper needs to be covered by at least one registration at the full member/non-member rate by February 13, 2020.
 Each author’s full registration can cover at most FOUR papers that he/she authored or coauthored.

 Papers cannot be covered with only a student registration.
 Student registration fees are applicable only to full-time students.